malikandemir/malikandemir/README.md

 - 👋 Hi, I’m Mehmet Ali Kandemir
-- 👀 I’m interested in Laravel, Vuejs, Ubuntu
+- 👀 I’m interested in Laravel, Vue.js, Ubuntu
 - 🌱 I’m currently learning DevOps tools
 - 💞️ I’m looking to collaborate on Laravel
 - 📫 How to reach me malikandemir@gmail.com

-I have a Bachelor Degree of Computer Science .I have more than 15 years of experience in software engineering, and I believe my experience and skills would be a valuable addition to your team.
+I have a Bachelor's Degree in Computer Science.I have more than 18 years of experience in software engineering, and I believe my experience and skills would be a valuable addition to your team.

-I have a proven track record of success in developing software that meets the needs of the businesses.
-I have experience in a variety of industries, including security and finance, and I have been successful in developing software that is both user-friendly and meets the high standards of these industries.
+I have a proven track record of success in developing software that meets the needs of businesses.
+I have experience in a variety of industries, including security and finance, and have successfully developed software that is both user-friendly and meets the high standards of these industries.

 In addition to my technical skills, I am also a strong team player.
-I have experience working in a collaborative environment and I am motivated to work with others to achieve common goals.
-I am confident that I can be an asset to your team and I am excited to have the opportunity to discuss my qualifications further with you.
+I have experience working in collaborative environments and am motivated to work with others to achieve common goals.
+I am confident that I can be an asset to your team, and I am excited to have the opportunity to discuss my qualifications further with you.

 <!---